Staying in narcissistic relationships because of the children is something that many people do.

 - Keep Journals and Videos (The narcissist will lash out at you, make sure that you have video footage of all the insane things they will inevitably do ~ Consider getting a personal body cam for yourself)

 - Ghost The Heck Out Of Them (Once they are NO LONGER in your life, go off the grid.
 Be like a rogue spy.
-Delete all your social media profiles, change your phone numbers, again MOVE CITIES if you can.
-Start all over without them on your life)
+Delete all your social media profiles, change your phone numbers, and again MOVE CITIES if you can.
+Start all over without them in your life)

-The effects that these people can have on your child’s psychology are numerous and it is in their best interest for them to be as far away from the narcissistic parent as possible.
+The effects these people can have on your child’s psychology are numerous, and it is in their best interest to be as far away from the narcissistic parent as possible.